 \section{Introduction}

-The problem of semi-supervised node classification (SSNC)~\citep{Seeger02,Belkin06} has been a focal point in graph-based semi-supervised learning.
-Modern approaches to node classification on graphs make use of complex Graph Neural Networks (GNNs)~\citep{Scarselli09} for prediction.
-These networks are trained to predict node labels, drawing on both the individual features of nodes and the broader network structure.
-From a statistical standpoint, SSNC represents a compelling regression or classification problem that incorporates network information.
+The problem of semi-supervised node classification (SSNC)~\citep{Seeger02,Belkin06} has been a focal point in graph-based classification for roughly 20 years.
+At the task's inception, classical methods such as label propagation~\cite{Zhu03} and kernel learning~\cite{Belkin06} had seen moderate success in predicting unobseved node labels.
+Now, in an era where computation is more plentiful, modern approaches to the classification problem on graphs make use of the multilayer Graph Neural Network (GNNs)~\citep{Scarselli09}.

+These networks, trained to predict node labels in SSNC, draw on both the individual node features ($\bm X$) and the broader network structure ($\bm A$) to inform their prediction.

-The fundamental premise of SSNC is that the network structure ($\bm A$) allows us to borrow information from the neighbors of nodes for which we lack a response.
-This borrowing can enhance the prediction of the unobserved responses beyond what could be achieved with a traditional regression of $y_i$ on $\bm x_i$.
-Recently, there has been a wide breadth of literature~\citep{Velickovic18,Chien21,Luan22} which attempt to leverage network structure using GNNs.
-This recent flurry of activity has led to the proposal of many competing, often complex, architectures to solve the SSNC problem.
+The fundamental premise of SSNC is that the network structure allows us to borrow information from neighboring nodes for which we lack a response.
+This borrowing can enhance the prediction of the unobserved responses ($\bm y$) beyond what could be achieved with a traditional regression solely on node features.
+Recently, there has been a wide breadth of literature~\citep{Velickovic18,Chien21,Luan22} which attempts to better leverage the network structure of the graph using GNNs.
+This recent flurry of activity has led to the proposal of many competing, and often intricate, architectures to solve the SSNC problem.

-In this paper, we review top-of-the-leaderboard, benchmarking practices and confirm whether or not this ``zoo'' of models is necessary to achieve SOTA-like results.
-Recent studies by~\citet{Maurya22}~and~\citet{Wang22} have suggested that simple spectral approaches may be sufficient to achieve SOTA performance for semi-surpervised graph classification.
-Using standard techniques from functional estimation, we simultaneously simplify and generalize previous spectral approaches to SSNC while maintaining or exceeding previous performance benchmarks.
-In particular, we are able to achieve improvements of +5\% and +20\% compared to other spectral methods on directed networks such as Chameleon and Squirrel~\citep{Rozemberczki21}.

-Our contributions are as follows: \begin{itemize} \item Highlight spectral reshaping and modeling techniques which generalize previous spectral filtering approaches.